Thursday, May 2, 2013

 Wednesday, May 19, 2010

-Rex Does the Bossa Nova
+Rex Does the What He Does

 He was dreaming, and it wasn't your typical canine dream, his legs weren't running across an imaginary field, Rex was flying.
-He'd learned that if he jumped high enough, using all the strength in his hind quarters, then clawed the air above him as hard as he could with his forepaws, he could get enough altitude to stay in the air then, like UnderDog, he could point his paws and fly, twisting and spiraling to check out what was happening down on the ground just like an eagle.
+He'd learned that if he jumped high enough, using all the strength in his hind quarters, then clawed the air above him as hard as he could with his forepaws, he could get enough altitude to stay in the air then, like "UnderDog," he could point his paws and fly, twisting and spiraling to check out what was happening down on the ground just like an eagle.

 Rex was flying through a cloud above a group of females, all of them looking quite delectable, their yips and yaps drifting up, their scents wafting in eddies and puffs of warm air.
 He was a happy dog, doing what other dogs couldn't.
 He smiled a toothy smile, panting, soaring, as the dog voices changed, morphed, became human -- annoying human voices, feminine, "...then the cute guy said...," "NO WAY!
 She wasn't even there!
 HE was the one..."